 Agencies must change any regulations, policies, or other procedural documents to reflect this policy.
 Additionally, agencies should reinforce this policy in communications with customers.

-FMS will revisit this policy periodically to review the maximum transaction dollar value limit as well as its application on a cashflow, program, agency, or other basis.
-FMS will be evaluating various applications of this policy with selected agencies in order to guide any future changes to this policy.
+The Fiscal Service will revisit this policy periodically to review the maximum transaction dollar value limit as well as its application on a cashflow, program, agency, or other basis.
+The Fiscal Service will be evaluating various applications of this policy with selected agencies in order to guide any future changes to this policy.

 Agencies may not establish a minimum transaction amount as a condition for honoring a Card.
 This applies to credit and debit card transactions.
-FMS may allow or establish a minimum transaction amount in certain circumstances for security reasons or to meet an agency business or operating need.
+The Fiscal Service may allow or establish a minimum transaction amount in certain circumstances for security reasons or to meet an agency business or operating need.

 Agencies should respond to a draft retrieval request within 10 days if possible.
 If an agency does not submit a complete response within 30 days of the Network receipt of the draft retrieval, the draft retrieval can turn into an automatic chargeback, which the agency has no right to represent.
 This chargeback results in a loss of funds to the agency.